This little circuit amazed me on a number of levels, that's why :-

-That was not an idle boast - it actually did, though on a practical level I didn't find a one-inch square piece of PCB really leant itself to a practical radio, however, I digress ...
+That was not an idle boast - it actually did, though on a practical level I didn't find that a one-inch square piece of PCB really lent itself to a practical radio, however, I digress ...

 The next amazing thing was that it was so SIMPLE, not much more than a handful of parts.